JackBoys

-JackBoys (stylized in all caps) is a collaborative compilation album by American record label Cactus Jack Records, under the name JackBoys, and American rapper Travis Scott, its leader.
-It was released through the label alongside Epic Records on December 27, 2019.
-The album features guest appearances from Rosalía, Lil Baby, Sheck Wes, Don Toliver, Quavo, Offset, Young Thug, and Pop Smoke.
-JackBoys is a hip hop collective of rappers signed to Scott's Cactus Jack imprint, including Scott himself, Wes, Toliver, Luxury Tax 50, and Scott's DJ Chase B. Upon debut, JackBoys opened atop the US Billboard 200 on January 11, 2020, becoming the first number one album of the 2020s.
-This is Scott's third album to debut atop the chart since his third studio album, Astroworld (2018).
+JackBoys is the debut collaborative compilation album by American record label Cactus Jack Records, under its JackBoys banner, and its founder, American rapper Travis Scott.
+It was released through Cactus Jack Records in collaboration with Epic Records on December 27, 2019.

+The project features performances from Cactus Jack label members Scott, Sheck Wes, Don Toliver, and Chase B. Guest appearances include Rosalía, Lil Baby, Quavo, Offset, Young Thug, and Pop Smoke.

+JackBoys is a hip hop collective consisting of rappers signed to Travis Scott’s Cactus Jack imprint, including Scott himself, Sheck Wes, Don Toliver, SoFaygo, and DJ Chase B, while Luxury Tax 50 joined the Cactus Jack Records in 2019, and Wallie the Sensei joined the Cactus Jack Records in 2025 until its release on second collaborative album, JackBoys 2.
+Upon release, ‘‘JackBoys’’ debuted at number one on the US ’‘Billboard’’ 200 chart dated January 11, 2020, becoming the first number-one album of the 2020s.
+It was Scott’s third album to debut atop the chart, following Astroworld (2018).

 Background and release

 In March 2017, Scott announced he would be launching his own imprint, under the name of Cactus Jack Records.
 During an interview, Scott said, "I'm not doing it to have financial control over my music.
 I want first and foremost to help other artists, launch new names, to provide opportunities.
 I want to do for them what happened to me, but better."
 In September 2017, fellow American rapper Smokepurpp signed to the label, but he left sometime later in 2019.
 In February 2018, the label signed Sheck Wes in a joint deal with Interscope Records and GOOD Music.

 In August, Don Toliver was signed to the label.
 After the release of Scott's third studio album, Astroworld (2018), artists Wes and Toliver began to rise to popularity after they appeared on the album.
 Wes's June 2017 single, "Mo Bamba", went viral in 2018 and Toliver's May 2019 single, "No Idea", went viral on the app TikTok in the same year.
 Wes and Toliver both helped Scott on Astroworld, with Wes being featured alongside fellow American rapper Juice Wrld on "No Bystanders" and Toliver being featured on "Can't Say".
 On November 29, 2019, Scott released JackBoys merchandise on his website, including a digital album preorder for $10.
 On December 24, Scott revealed on Twitter that the album would be released within the week.
 On December 26, a day before the album was released, the cover art and release date were revealed and the song titles were leaked on Shazam.